SynSec 2026

 Submission Guidelines

 • Papers should be 10 pages, double-spaced, using a USENIX-style format.
+For the human experience track, there are no restrictions or suggestions for paper length.

 • LaTeX sources are required for all submissions so the AI TPC can reliably parse and analyze manuscripts.